IRELAND 11 Days

 • Western Ireland - receives much higher annual rainfall.
 More directly exposed to the prevailing Atlantic winds, leading to more frequent and stronger gales.
 Fewer Sunshine Hours - due to the increased cloud cover and rainfall.

-• Dublin receives the least rainfall and the most sun relative to rest of the country.
+• Dublin receives the least rainfall and the most sun relative to the rest of the country.

 Jordan